Comprehensive List of Eligible and Ineligible Expenses

 Member Guide Quick Links

 *These guidelines relate to expenses currently allowed and not allowed by the Internal Revenue Service as deductible medical expenses.
 This list is not necessarily inclusive or exclusive.
-It is based on Cigna's interpretation of IRS Section 213(d) and is not legal or financial advice.
+It is based on the interpretation of Cigna Healthcare of IRS Section 213(d) and is not legal or financial advice.

 Questions about reimbursable health care expenses should be referred to a tax consultant.